-To resolve the current housing crisis, reports estimate that we need to build and repair 1.1 million housing units across the country by 2030.
-Adding to that challenge are climate risks like extreme heat, flooding, and wildfires that have already cost the country over $3 billion annually.
-Build Canada Homes (BCH), a new federal initiative, can help to address this crisis from both sides.
+To resolve the current housing crisis, a recent United Way report estimates that we need to build and repair 1.1 million housing units across the country by 2030.
+Adding to that challenge, there is an imperative to reduce greenhouse gas emissions and climate risks like extreme heat, flooding, and wildfires that have already cost the country over $3 billion annually.
+Build Canada Homes (BCH), a new federal initiative, can help to address this crisis from all sides.

-To be successful, BCH must learn from the past, pull together public and private financing, and build homes that will withstand future climate challenges.
+To be successful, BCH must learn from the past, pull together public and private financing, and build homes that are electric, efficient, and will withstand future climate challenges.

 Learning from history